bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct Pegasus Respite.md

 __NOTOC__
  To build the Pegasus Respite as a [[Sinecure|sinecure]].
 The title ‘[[Medical Officer of the Pegasus Respite]]’ to be appointed by the Highborn national [[Assembly|assembly]].
 It [[Will|will]] [[Cost|cost]] 14 wains of [[Weirwood|weirwood]] and 28 crowns, fully self funded. [[Herbs]] produced [[Will|will]] go to the battle physicks of [[Highguard]] to serve [[The Empire|the Empire]].
-The House of the Proffered Hand will have a former slave rehabilitation wing on the premises, to aid the convalescent hospital’s work.
+The House of the Proffered Hand [[Will|will]] have a former slave rehabilitation wing on the premises, to aid the convalescent hospital’s work.
 ''Announced by Nathaniel of Balthazar’s Vineyard, [[Bearer of an Imperial Wayleave]]''
 ## Outcome
 * Construct a [[Sinecure]] in Chalcis Mount, [[Reikos]]